Bembridge Windmill

 History

-At one time there were 8 windmills on the Isle of Wight, but only Bembridge has survived.
+At one time there were eight windmills on the Isle of Wight, but only Bembridge has survived.
 Though it now stands on what passes for a hill in the flat island landscape, at one time the sea lapped at the foot of the hill.
 Much of Bembridge was cut off by the sea, and the area was known as Yar Isle.

 A sketch made by Turner in 1795 shows the water reaching the base of the hill below the mill, where the field boundary can be seen today.
 When Brading Haven was drained in the 1880s the sea receded, leaving Bembridge as we see it today.

-Very little is known about the men who served as millers, though a newspaper report from 1811 tells that sad tale of a miller named Mr Cook, who was found frozen to death near his own mill.
+Very little is known about the men who served as millers, though a newspaper report from 1811 tells the sad tale of a miller named Mr Cook, who was found frozen to death near his own mill.

 The wooden sails